exlskills/devstack/README.md

 |MYSQL_HOST_PORT|3306|an available local machine port to expose devstack MySQL service on|
 |MONGO_DB_NAME|exldev|the name of the exlskills database to be created in the MongoDB service|

 Note, in the current design, some of the above information is duplicated in the `.config.yml` file (described below) and if changed - should be updated in both places

-- Copy `.default.config.yml` into `.config.yml`.
-This file contains parameters used by the installation process executed by the installer container
 - Set `docker-compose` environment flag to suppress warnings when using `up` command in stages:
 ```
 export COMPOSE_IGNORE_ORPHANS=1